 The monkeypox virus was first identified in 1958 in wild-caught monkeys in the Copenhagen Zoo.
 The first human case was identified in 1970 in the Democratic Republic of Congo (DRC).
 Since then, there have been outbreaks of monkeypox reported in several affected countries in Africa, including Nigeria, Central African Republic, Sudan, South Africa, and the Ivory Coast.

 The current outbreak affecting the United States of America was first reported in mid-September 2018 in two states: Indiana and Illinois.
-As of September 2022, the US Centers for Disease Control and Prevention (CDC) have cases throughout the nation.
+As of September 2022, the US Centers for Disease Control and Prevention (CDC) have confirmed nearly 20,000 cases throughout the nation.

 How Does Monkeypox Virus Infection Spread?